jgillich/packer-pkg/README.md

 ## How it works

-Pkg attems to automatically install a package based on the information given.
+Pkg attempts to automatically install a package based on the information given.
 For example:

 ```javascript
 {